 The cenotes we chose for diving

-We only had one day planned for diving cenotes, which limited us to two dives.
+We only had one day planned for diving cenotes, which limited us to two dive sites.
 We dived with Bluelife, following the recommendations of dive masters we met in Xcalac.

 We didn’t plan the cenotes we wanted to dive in advance.
 It was hard to make a choice, which is what inspired me this article.
 Did we make the best decisions?
 I don’t know as they’re the only cenotes we dived.
 But we didn’t regret our choices: both were excellent dives!